Welcome back to yet another semester at Umass, and to our Freshmen members welcome!

-We have already reserved a number of rooms for our students and we will be looking for approximately a dozen students to take on the trip when we return to school!
+We have already reserved a number of rooms for our students and we will be looking for 16 students to take on the trip this November.
 It is important to know that while we are able to cover some of the cost of the trip, students will be responsible for expenses including air fare, registration, and food.
 More details will be provided at our first chapter meeting.

 Stay tuned for further updates - like our Facebook page and check your school email!